Kingston Lacy: Collections

 On display in the house is an important collection of fine art and antiquities built up by many generations of the Bankes family, the core having been assembled by Sir Ralph Bankes in Gray's Inn before the house was built.
 One of the rooms, the Spanish room (named by reason of the paintings of Bartolomé Esteban Murillo which hang there), has walls hung with gilded leather.
 It was recently restored at a cost of several hundred thousand pounds over a five-year period.
 Other important collections include paintings of the Bankes family stretching back over 400 years.
 Other artworks include The Judgement of Solomon by Sebastiano del Piombo and works by Diego Velázquez, Anthony van Dyck, Titian and Jan Brueghel the Younger.
-A portrait of Nicolò Zen the younger by Titian was discovered in the collection in 2008.

 Apart from the Spanish Room, the library is the most atmospheric of rooms, upon the wall of which are hung the huge keys of the destroyed Corfe Castle, handed back to Mary Bankes after her defence of Corfe Castle during the Civil War.
 The state bedroom is extremely ornate and has housed such important guests as Kaiser Wilhelm II who stayed with the family for a week in 1907.
 The main staircase is beautifully carved from stone and features three huge statues which look out onto the gardens from their seats.
 These depict Sir John Bankes and Lady Bankes, the defenders of Corfe Castle, and their patron, Charles I.